intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 --- back

-# Updates to RFC 7841

-NOTE TO RFC EDITOR: Because this document (if approved) will be the first RFC in the Editorial Series, please apply the changes in this section to its boilerplate if directed to do so by the IAB.

-This document specifies the following text for the "Status of This Memo" section of RFCs published in the Editorial Stream.
-Any changes to this boilerplate must be made through the RFC Series Policy Definition process specified in this document.

-## First Paragraph

-Because all Editorial Stream RFCs have a status of Informational, the first paragraph of the "Status of This Memo" section shall be as specified in Appendix A.2.1 of {{RFC7841}}.

-## Second Paragraph

-The second paragraph of the "Status of This Memo" section shall be as follows:

-"This document is a product of the RFC Series Policy Definition process.
-It represents the consensus of the RFC Series Working Group approved by the RFC Series Approval Board.
-Such documents are not candidates for any level of Internet Standard; see Section 2 of RFC 7841.

-## Third Paragraph

-The third paragraph of the "Status of This Memo" section shall be as specified in Section 3.5 of RFC 7841.

-# Changes from RFC 8728
+# Changes from Version 2 of the RFC Editor Model

+## RFC Editor Function

+Several responsibilities previously assigned to the "RFC Editor" or, more precisely, the "RFC Editor function" are now performed by the RSWG, RSAB, RPC, and IETF LLC (alone or in combination).
+These include various aspects of strategic leadership (Section 2.1.1 of {{RFC8728}}), representation of the RFC Series (Section 2.1.2 of {{RFC8728}}), development of RFC production and publication (Section 2.1.3 of {{RFC8728}}), development of the RFC Series (Section 2.1.4 of {{RFC8728}}), operational oversight (Section 3.3 of {{RFC8729}}), policy oversight (Section 3.4 of
+{{RFC8729}}), the editing, processing, and publication of documents (Section 4.2 of {{RFC8729}}), and development and maintenance of series-wide guidelines and rules (Section 4.4 of
+{{RFC8729}}).
+In addition, various details regarding these responsibilities have been modified to accord with the new framework defined in this document.

 ## RFC Series Editor

-The RSWG and RSAB together provide a public process by which policies for the RFC Series can be defined.
-It is expected that these bodies will therefore cover many of the responsibilities of the RFC Series Editor (RSE) as defined by {{RFC8728}}.
-For example, representation to the IETF (Section 2.1.2.1 of {{RFC8728}}
-is no longer necessary because IETF participants can get involved in the RSWG, because the IETF has a delegate on the RSAB, and because the RPC provides reports directly to the community.
-In general, references in existing documents to the RSE can be taken as referring to the RSWG and RSAB or, more generally, the "RFC Editor function" under version 3 of the RFC Editor Model as described herein.
+Implied by the changes outlined in the previous section, the responsibilities of the RFC Series Editor (RSE) as a person or role (contrasted with the overall "RFC Editor function") are now split or shared amongst the RSWG, RSAB, RPC, and IETF LLC (alone or in combination).
+More specifically, the responsibilities of the RFC Series Consulting Editor (RSCE) under version 3 of the RFC Editor Model differ in many ways from the responsibilities of the RFC Series Editor under version 2 of the Model.
+In general, references in existing documents to the RSE can be taken as referring to the "RFC Editor function" as described herein, but should not be taken as referring to the RSCE.

 ## RFC Publisher